 Like a Kid in a Candy Store

-We’ve all done them – the “guess how many X are in the jar” contests.
-Whether it’s a jar of pennies, buttons, or a jar of colorful skittles, who wouldn’t get a little excited to try their luck at guessing the number of pieces?
+It’s likely most of us have at least one time in our lives participated in a “guess how many pieces are in the jar” contest.
+Whether it’s a jar of pennies, buttons, or colorful skittles, who wouldn’t get a little excited to try their luck at guessing the number of pieces?

-Some simply throw a number onto a piece of paper and call it a guess, others methodically count as many as they can on the outside then calculate their number based on the size of the jar.
+Some simply throw a number onto a piece of paper and call it a guess; others methodically count as many as they can on the outside and then calculate their number based on the size of the jar.

-This is a fun contest to set up during a group class week.
-The kids get all excited and congregate around the jar secretly trying to calculate their guess.
+- During a group class week – The kids get excited and congregate around the jar, secretly trying to calculate their guesses.

 I hope your students enjoy this fun little studio-wide contest!